-The District outsources its transportation to Ransomville Bus Lines (Ransomville) Student Transportation of America (STA).
-Ransomville provides transportation services to Lewiston-Porter as well as another school district.
-Both districts are responsible for purchasing fuel for the fuel depot at Ransomville's headquarters.
-Ransomville maintains records of the mileage driven for both school districts.
-Generally each district will alternate the fueling of the depot at their headquarters.
-Then there is a true up at the end of the year.
+The District outsources its transportation to Student Transportation of America (STA).
 Per the contract, the District will provide STA "with the fuel necessary for the live miles in the direct performance of the transportation required" by the contract.
 The District pays for 1 gallon of diesel fuel for every 6 route miles and 1 gallon of unleaded fuel for each 12 route miles (8-29 passenger vehicle) or 20 route miles (5-7 passenger vehicle).
 The District calculates the fuel usage for the year based upon their standard bus runs.
 Once the District has reached their maximum fuel usage amount, STA will start paying the fuel bills directly.
 At the end of the year, the District and STA will perform a final reconciliation of fuel.
 Fuel for field and sports trips are not provided for under the contract.
-The Fuel usage for these events is tracked separately and will be included in the reconciliation at the end of the year.
+The Fuel usage for these events is tracked and billed separately and will be included in the reconciliation at the end of the year.